This post is sponsored by Collective Bias, Inc. and The Coca-Cola Company. All opinions are mine alone.

 The best place to get a photo of this mythological beast is at the corner of Young Street and South Lamar Street.
 Here, you'll find the original rotating Pegasus which has been restored.

-There’s also a Dallas BIG sign in front of the Pegasus, and you can form the “I” in BIG.
-See if you can get this sign, the Pegasus, and “The Ball” (that tower in the background below) all in one photo!
+There used to be a Dallas BIG sign in front of the Pegasus, where you could form the "I" in BIG.
+Sadly, it's gone, but it's still fun to get a photo with the Pegasus and "The Ball" (that tower in the background below) all in one shot!

 Just across the street from the Pegasus, you'll find Lubben Plaza.
 This spot is somewhat hidden, so don't be surprised if you have it all to yourself.